North Cornwall · PL34

 Householder applications are typically eight to twelve weeks from validation; full planning runs thirteen to sixteen weeks; major or contentious schemes can take longer.

-Tintagel Planning — common questions.
+Tintagel Planning — local questions answered.

 - How much does a planning application cost in Tintagel?